Many squamous cell carcinomas in dogs can be completely surgically removed if caught early – and that could be curative.

 - In dogs with only one tonsil involved and no evidence of metastasis, the median survival time was 637 days.

 - If local metastasis to regional lymph nodes was evident, the median survival time dropped to 134 days.

 - If distant metastasis (usually to the lungs) occurred, survival time further decreased to 75 days.

 - For dogs who underwent both surgery and chemotherapy, the median survival time increased to 464 days.
 10

 A study of dogs affected with nontonsillar oral squamous cell carcinoma demonstrated a 1-year survival rate of 93.5% for dogs undergoing curative-intent surgery vs 0% for dogs receiving no surgery treatment.11

-Dogs with juvenile-onset oral squamous cell carcinoma (dogs are younger than 24 months at the time of diagnosis) have an excellent prognosis after surgical resection of their tumors: in the study that followed these dogs none of them died of squamous cell carcinoma, and some of the dogs were followed for more than 10 years.12
+Dogs with juvenile-onset oral squamous cell carcinoma (younger than 24 months at the diagnosis) have an excellent prognosis after surgical resection of their tumors.
+In the study that followed these dogs, none died of squamous cell carcinoma, and some were followed for more than ten years!
+12

 Squamous Cell Carcinoma Staging

 Staging tumors helps you make decisions about what treatments to pursue.
 It is most important for dogs with squamous cell carcinoma tumor types prone to metastasis, mainly digital/subungual and oral tumors.

 The following tests are commonly recommended for staging squamous cell carcinoma: